 Do you remember our discussion about “continuum of care”?
 This is an important concept.
 Living a happy and healthy life means learning to manage your addiction.
 You need to continuously take care of yourself.
 To this end, some treatment centers will offer additional counseling and support.

-Additionally, there are outside organizations that serve residents of Sudbury.
-These include:
+Outside organizations that serve residents of Sudbury include:

 - The Massachusetts Organization for Addiction Recovery (MOAR) – they provide resources for treatment and recovery.

 - New England Region of Narcotics Anonymous (NERNA) – they provide group meetings and 12-step meetings.

 - Alcoholics Anonymous (AA) Central Service Committee of Eastern Mass – they provide peer support and 12-step meetings.